Key Takeaways

 This process happens millions of times every day across various advertising networks.

-Why Businesses Use PPC Advertising
+Why Businesses Are Investing More in PPC Advertising in 2026?

 The popularity of pay-per-click advertising continues to grow because it solves one of the biggest challenges businesses face: visibility.